-- 1. the identity of the court or tribunal making the reference and, where appropriate, the chamber or formation of the court or tribunal having jurisdiction (see, in that respect, paragraphs 3 to 7); - 2. the precise identity of the parties to the main proceedings and of anyone representing them before the referring court or tribunal (with regard to the parties to the main proceedings, see, however, paragraphs 21 and 22 of the present recommendations, in relation to the protection of personal data); - 3. the subject matter of the dispute in the main proceedings and the relevant facts (see paragraph 15); - 4. the relevant provisions of national law and of EU law (see paragraphs 15 and 16); - 5. the reasons that prompted the referring court or tribunal to inquire about the interpretation or validity of EU law (see paragraphs 8 to 11 and 15 to 18); - 6. the questions referred for a preliminary ruling (see paragraph 19) and, if applicable, - 7. the possible need for specific treatment of the request, related, for example, to the need to preserve the anonymity of individuals concerned by the dispute or to the particularly expeditious way in which the request should be dealt with by the Court (see paragraph 33 et seq.).
+- (1) the identity of the court or tribunal making the reference and, where appropriate, the chamber or formation of the court or tribunal having jurisdiction (see, in that respect, paragraphs 3 to 7); - (2) the precise identity of the parties to the main proceedings and of anyone representing them before the referring court or tribunal (with regard to the parties to the main proceedings, see, however, paragraphs 21 and 22 of the present recommendations, in relation to the protection of personal data); - (3) the subject matter of the dispute in the main proceedings and the relevant facts (see paragraph 15); - (4) the relevant provisions of national law and of EU law (see paragraphs 15 and 16); - (5) the reasons that prompted the referring court or tribunal to inquire about the interpretation or validity of EU law (see paragraphs 8 to 11 and 15 to 18); - (6) the questions referred for a preliminary ruling (see paragraph 19) and, if applicable, - (7) the possible need for specific treatment of the request, related, for example, to the particularly expeditious way in which the request should be dealt with by the Court of Justice or the General Court (see paragraph 40 et seq.).

-As regards form, requests for a preliminary ruling must be typewritten, dated and signed and must be received at the Court Registry, preferably electronically, together with all the documents that are relevant and useful for the handling of the case (see, in that respect, paragraphs 20 to 24 of the present recommendations and, with regard to requests requiring particularly expeditious treatment, paragraphs 40 and 41).
+As regards form, requests for a preliminary ruling must be typewritten, dated and signed and must be received at the Registry of the Court of Justice, preferably electronically, together with all the documents that are relevant and useful for the handling of the case (see, in that respect, paragraphs 20 to 24 of the present recommendations and, with regard to requests requiring particularly expeditious treatment, paragraphs 44 to 48).

-Transmission channels recommended by the Court
+Transmission channels recommended by the Court of Justice and the General Court

-In order to ensure the best possible communication with courts and tribunals that have referred questions to the Court for a preliminary ruling, the Court recommends the use of the following transmission channels:
+In order to ensure the best possible communication with courts and tribunals that have referred questions for a preliminary ruling, the Court of Justice and the General Court recommend the use of the following transmission channels:

 - (1) Lodging of the request for a preliminary ruling (or of other relevant documents linked to that request): - Signed original of the request for a preliminary ruling (or of the other documents linked to that request): to be sent via the e-Curia application.
-The rules on access to that application, which is free of charge and secure, and the conditions of use of e-Curia, are available here: https://curia.europa.eu/jcms/jcms/P\78957/en/ - Editable version of the request for a preliminary ruling (or of the other documents linked to it): DDP-GreffeCour@curia.europa.eu - (2) Transmission of the final decision of the referring court or tribunal (anonymised, if necessary, including for the purposes of being placed online), following the Court's decision on the request for a preliminary ruling: Follow-up-DDP@curia.europa.eu
+The rules on access to that application, which is free of charge and secure, and the conditions of use of e-Curia, are available here: https://curia.europa.eu/jcms/jcms/P_78957/en/. - Editable version of the request for a preliminary ruling (or of the other documents linked to it): editable-versions@curia.europa.eu. - (2) Transmission of the final decision of the referring court or tribunal (anonymised, if necessary, including for the purposes of being placed online), following the decision of the Court of Justice or the General Court on the request for a preliminary ruling: Follow-up-DDP@curia.europa.eu.